Top 10 Haunted Places in Victoria

 Market Square

-Market Square and Chinatown have many stories of ghosts and the supernatural.
+Let's keep our walking ghost tour rolling, Market Square and Chinatown, just 6 minutes from Bastion Square. have many stories of ghosts and the supernatural.
 Their secret tunnels might be myths, but their hauntings are real.
 The ghosts here long ago frequented the saloons, brothels and gambling dens that lined Johnson Street, Victoria’s once infamous red light district.
+In Market Square, you'll find The Drake Eatery, along Pandora Street, which offers a relaxed, quiet vibe, perfect for swapping ghost stories with your friends.

 Local tip: Every October, Market Square embraces its haunted history and transforms into Market Scare, featuring creepy Halloween designs and misty fountains.